The Windsor Castle:

 The 2014 Windsor Castle survey shows that 4.75 out of 5 tourists would recommend the Windsor Castle visit.

-Many of visitors stay overnight at Windsor and if you would like to have that experience and explore Windsor as much as possible you might need to book your accommodation in advance.
+Many visitors stay overnight at Windsor and if you would like to have that experience and explore Windsor as much as possible, you might need to book your accommodation in advance.
 You have different choices for your accommodation if you have decided to stay over at Windsor.
-To find out about hotels near Windsor you can click on below link or if you are still unsure, simply contact us.
+To find out about hotels near Windsor, you can click on below link or if you are still unsure, simply contact us.
 We do our best to book your accommodation to match your requirements and budget.

 How to get to Windsor Castle from London?

 Windsor Castle: Travelling from London Paddington via Slough

 here you have two choices with train lines in order to travel to Windsor.
-The train line from Paddington train Station ends at Windsor Cenral.
-However, from Wateloo station the train terminates at Windsor Riverside Station.
+The train line from Paddington train Station ends at Windsor Central.
+However, from Waterloo station, the train terminates at Windsor Riverside Station.

 Journey time: 1 hour – 1 hour 30 minutes

-If you like to traveling to windsor from London by bus there are number of direct buses to Windsor you can take.
+If you like travelling to Windsor from London by bus, there are some direct buses to Windsor you can take.